Aviv-Yaari/charts/README.md

 This command will run the backend server on port 3030.
 Also, a Mongo database will run on port 27017.

 ## Additional Notes
-• Client is resistant to server shutdowns.
-While getting the random data points from the server, if there's an error - the client will stop sending requests until a refresh is made, in order to prevent excessive redundant calls.
+• While getting the random data points from the server, if there's an error - the client will stop sending requests until a refresh is made, in order to prevent excessive redundant calls.
 • The interval clears on chart unmount in order to prevent a leak.
 • useInterval custom hook to deal with intervals.